Code-Institute-Submissions/MaggieWalsh-LexiCorkResub/README.md

 Visit the live [website.](https://lexicork.herokuapp.com/)

 This website is a dictionary of the colloquial language in Co.
 Cork, Ireland.
-The name is taken from the word 'lexicon', which is another word for dictionary and the word Cork replacing the end for a play on words that hopefully gives an idea of what the website is about.
+The name is a portmanteau of the word 'lexicon', which is another word for dictionary and the word 'Cork' replacing the end for a play on words that *hopefully* gives an idea of what the website is about.

 ![Am I Responsive image of how the website looks across different browser sizes](docs/am-i-responsive.png)